webaxones/consistency/readme.txt

 2. Configure the rules in the editor.

 == Changelog ==

+= 1.2.1 =
+* Fix: remove concat from getAllInnersFromParents

 = 1.2.0 =
 * New corrections added: "Two hyphens", "Ordinal number suffix", "No breaking space after", "No non-breaking space after", "No breaking space after"